Button module overview

 Set the click action to a lightbox

-If you choose the Lightbox option, you next choose whether the lightbox content will be based on HTML that you enter or a link to a video.
+If you choose the Lightbox option, you next choose whether the lightbox content will be based on custom HTML content or a link to a video, as described in the following sections.

 With the HTML content type option, an HTML editing box lets you enter custom HTML that will be displayed in the lightbox.
 This works great for adding shortcode..
 In the following screenshot, the shortcode for a saved row containing a Call to Action module was inserted into the HTML box to make an opt-in popup.